 During my years as a professional competitor, my teachers helped me realize the power of simplicity.
 My rankings improved to the degree my dancing felt simple and I was then free to perform and dance in the moment.
 As a teacher then, one thing I really work to make real to my students is that becoming better in their dance ability centers around simplicity.
 Dancing well is not (and should not be) a complicated activity and I sincerely believe anyone can be as good as they want.
 Of course, patience and practice are key aspects, but ultimately, simple is what you're going for.

-I have since made it my mission then, to help my student's grow into their potential and enjoy the art of ballroom by helping them discover the simplicity of high quality movement with respect and courtesy, and just as important, FUN!
+I have since made it my mission then, to help my student's grow into their potential and enjoy the art of dance by helping them discover the simplicity of high quality movement with respect and courtesy, and just as important, FUN!

 See you on the dance floor,